stom66/blender-dcltk-scene-slicer/README.md

 * Choose the collection of objects you wish to export
 * Click the refresh symbol if your collection is not in the dropdown
-* All objects wihin the colelction will be exported - visbility is ignored
+* All objects within the collection will be exported - visbility is ignored

 #### Output path
-* Blender uses `//` for relative paths.
+* Blender uses `//` for relative paths
-* Use `//tiles` to output to a folder named `tiles` in current file location.
+* Use `//tiles` to output to a folder named `tiles` in current file location
-* The folder must exist.

 #### Grid size

-* Suggest using 1/4 parcel size or smaller for good results.
+* Suggest using 1/4 parcel size or smaller for good results
-* Grid size must be less than 1/2 your total parcel size.
+* Grid size must be less than 1/2 your total parcel size
-* Smaller grid sizes will take longer to process as they contain more tiles.
+* Smaller grid sizes will take longer to process as they contain more tiles
-* Larger grid sizes will result in the tile being unloaded closer to the player.
+* Larger grid sizes will result in the tile being unloaded closer to the player
-* Consider having a larger Z axis (vertical)
+* Consider having a larger vertical axis

 ### Advanced settings

 Some additonal options are available in the "Advanced Settings" panel.

-* **Bool solver method**: choose between Exact or Fast.
-Exact has better results but slower performance.
+* **Bool solver method**: Choose between Exact or Fast - Exact has better results but slower performance.
-* **Colliders: skip export** - if enabled, ignore any meshes with `_collider` in the name
+* **Colliders: skip export** - If enabled, ignore any meshes with `_collider` in the name.
-* **JSON minify**: significantly reduces JSON export file size.
-Disable for dev; enable for production.
+* **JSON minify**: Significantly reduces JSON export file size - disable for dev; enable for production.
 * **glTF: draco compression** - Toggle the use of Draco compression on glTF exports.
 Note that most 3D viewers do not support Draco.
 Disable for dev; enable for production.
 * **glTF: export format** - Choose between GLB or GLTF Separate.
 Recommend GLTF as it supports externalised textures.
-* **glTF: filename prefix** - specify naming convention for output files.
+* **glTF: filename prefix** - Specify naming convention for output files.
-* **glTF: tile origin** - set export origin position to use tile min position, tile center, or tile max position
+* **glTF: tile origin** - Set export origin position to use tile min position, tile center, or tile max position.

 How does it work